OsborneSupremacy/net-sendgrid-email-client/README.md

 ## Authentication

-If you only care about being able to do this from you local machine, you could just pull down the source and run the app locally in Visual Studio.
+If you only care about being able to do this from your local machine, you could just pull down the source and run the app locally in Visual Studio.

 However, I wanted to be able to send emails from any device.
 For this we can deploy to an Azure app service.
 There's a free tier (with quotas) that meets my needs.